alercebroker/pipeline/README.md

 - `isdiffpos`: Apply sign in raw data. `isdiffpos` from stream is `"t"`, `"f"`, `"1"` or `"-1"`.
 We cast the value to `1` or `-1`.
 - Correct magnitude: Calculate this correction for `magpsf` and `magap`.
 - Correct sigma magnitude: Calculate this correction for `sigmagpsf` and `sigmagap`.
+- Process and check previous candidates.

+Get magnitude statistics from light curve corrected (each band).

+- Max, min, mean, median of magnitude and sigma (both corrected).
+- First and last detection.
+- Number of detections.
+- Number of dubious correction.
+- Get dm/dt.

+Get object statistics:

+- Number of total detections.
+- Discovery date.
+- Last date of observation to object.
+- Mean of RA and Dec.
+- If object was corrected.
+- And more.

+Get metadata respect to:

+- Gaia information from ZTF.
+- Solar system information from ZTF.
+- Pan-STARRS information form ZTF.
+- Reference information from ZTF.

 #### Previous steps: